-- This page is about the 2011 National Epilepsy Week.
-Please visit the National Epilepsy Week 2014 page to information on what we are doing this year.
+This page is about National Epilepsy Week 2014.
+Please visit the National Epilepsy Week 2015 page for information about the next #epilepsyweek.

 The focus of National Epilepsy Week 2011 (15-21 May 2011) was information.
 This is about making sure people affected by epilepsy have everything they need to make informed decisions about their health and lifestyle.